-The carrying values of cash, accounts receivable, accounts payable, accrued liabilities, dividends payable, income taxes payable, the majority of acquisition holdbacks, debt without recourse to CSI and the CSI Facility, approximate their fair values due to the short-term nature of these instruments.
-Bank debt and debt without recourse to CSI is subject to market interest rates.
+The carrying values of cash, accounts receivable, accounts payable, accrued liabilities, dividends payable, income taxes payable, the majority of acquisition holdbacks, and the CSI Facility, approximate their fair values due to the short-term nature of these instruments.
+The carrying value of the debt without recourse to CSI and the Term Loan approximate their fair values as the debt is subject to market interest rates.
+The carrying value of the IRGA liability approximates fair value.